Steve Hardy (General Hospital): Storylines

 In 1976, Terri Webber Arnett comes to town with her younger brothers, Rick and Jeff, after their parents, Lars and Helene, were killed in an accident.
 Many years ago, Steve had had a relationship with Helene while she was separated from Lars.
 When Jeff shoots himself and is in jeopardy of dying, Terri tells Steve about a letter Helene had told her about on her deathbed.
 The letter reveals that Steve is Jeff's biological father.
 Meanwhile, Audrey's marriage to Jim falls apart and Audrey takes an overdose of pills.
 Steve finds her and rushes her to General Hospital, where she survives and confesses her undying love for Steve.
 They reconcile, and Audrey helps Steve when he is temporarily paralyzed.
 They remarry and Steve adopts Audrey's son, Tom.
 When Lassa fever hits and Steve falls ill, Audrey tells Jeff that Steve is his real father.
 Jeff is hurt but eventually Steve and Jeff bond.
 Steve and Audrey meet their first grandchild when Jeff is reunited with Steven Lars Webber, three years after his wife Heather Grant Webber had sold him to Diana Taylor.

 In the late 1980s, Audrey and Steve's son Tom becomes a doctor at General Hospital.
 In 1993, Audrey surprises Steve with an anniversary party to honor his thirty years at General Hospital.
 Steve pledges that he will treat patients more and perform hospital administration work less.
 Later, Audrey is attacked by a psychotic Ryan Chamberlain and Steve has to perform surgery on her.
 Steve votes for Kevin Collins for Chief of Psychiatry, and Tom joins the staff under Kevin.
 In 1996, Steve dies of a heart attack while trying to keep General Hospital out of considerable financial debt.
 The entire community mourns Steve's death.

-Recognition
+Recognition and reception

 In tribute to Beradino, General Hospital left his image, paired with that of Rachel Ames, in its opening sequence for 18 months after his death.
 Though that image was finally removed in early 1998, a clip of Beradino's Steve Hardy in the hospital remained in the sequence until that sequence's 2004 retirement.
 Beradino received three Daytime Emmy Award nominations for Best Actor in a Daytime Drama.

+In 2023, Charlie Mason from Soaps She Knows placed Steve at third place on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting "The white hats in Port Charles tend to get overlooked in favor of the anti-heroes and bad boys — but not by us.
+We still fondly remember John Beradino’s good doctor — or, as we think of him, the foundation upon which General Hospital is built.".